East Kameng district: Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through this district, alignment map of which can be seen here and here.

 Economy

 Most tribes practice a form of slash and burn agriculture known as Jhum.
 After clearing the land, crops like barley and rice are planted, and fruit trees are planted to make orchards.

+With the advancement of modern technology, horticulture based on apples and oranges is becoming increasingly popular.
+Today, temperate and sub-tropical fruits are planted in orchards with chemical fertilizers.

 Fishing activities first started between 1965–66 and gained momentum in November 1980, when the Fishery Department first started functioning independently.
 As of today, the Fishery development activities are headed by a District Fishery Development Officer, originally the Superintendent of Fisheries.
-However, this department was understaffed.
-Funds were also given for rural agriculture and paddy-cum-fish culture activities.

-With the advancement of modern technology, horticulture based on apples and oranges is becoming increasingly popular.
-Today, temperate and sub-tropical fruits are planted in orchards with chemical fertilizers.

 Divisions

 The district's administrative divisions are Chayangtajo, Sawa, Khenewa, Bameng, Lada, Gyawe Purang, Pipu, Seppa, and Richukhrong.

 There are 5 Arunachal Pradesh Legislative Assembly constituencies located in this district: Bameng, Chayangtajo, Seppa East, and Seppa West.
 All of these are part of Arunachal West Lok Sabha constituency.